lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/Listeners.md

 	([optional](#), object) The TLS context configuration for a TLS listener.
 If no TLS context block is defined, the listener is a plain text listener.

 - **bind_to_port**</br>
 	([optional](#), boolean) Whether the listener should bind to the port.
-A listener that doesn°Øt bind can only receive connections redirected from other listeners that set use_original_dst parameter to true.
+A listener that doesn‚Äôt bind can only receive connections redirected from other listeners that set use_original_dst parameter to true.
 Default is true.

 - **use_proxy_proto**</br>
 	([optional](#), boolean) Whether the listener should expect a PROXY protocol V1 header on new connections.
 If this option is enabled, the listener will assume that that remote address of the connection is the one specified in the header.
 Some load balancers including the AWS ELB support this option.
 If the option is absent or set to false, Envoy will use the physical peer address of the connection as the remote address.